SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 <a id="docs-outside-laravel"></a>
 ## Usage Outside of Laravel

-You may use this package outside of Laravel by instantiating a new `BaconQrCodeGenerator` class.
+You may use this package outside of Laravel by instantiating a new `Generator` class.

-	use SimpleSoftwareIO\QrCode\BaconQrCodeGenerator;
+	use SimpleSoftwareIO\QrCode\Generator;

-	$qrcode = new BaconQrCodeGenerator;
+	$qrcode = new Generator;
 	$qrcode->size(500)->generate('Make a qrcode without Laravel!');